 Prompt students to get into writing during the first few weeks of school using these engaging back-to-school writing activities.

-As teachers, we understand the importance of spending time explaining rules, routines, and procedures during the first few weeks of school.
+As teachers, we understand the importance of spending time explaining rules, routines, and procedures during the first days of school.

 However, it’s important to start teaching during those first weeks also.

-Here you will find a collection of back-to-school writing activities that helps to start writer’s workshop off on a good note.
+Here you will find a collection of writing tasks that help start the school year off on a good note.

 Back-to-School Writing Activities